puremourning/vimspector/CONTRIBUTING.md

 * The [issue template][issue-template] was not completed
 * The issue or comment is off-topic
 * The issue does not represent a Vimspector bug or feature request
+* The issue cannot be reasonably reproduced using the minimal vimrc
 * etc.

 Issue titles are important.
 It's not usually helpful to write a title like